Caroline of Ansbach: Marriage

 An intelligent and attractive woman, Caroline was much sought after as a bride.
-Dowager Electress Sophia called her "the most agreeable Princess in Germany".
+Dowager Electress Sophia and British diplomat Edmund Poley both called her "the most agreeable Princess in Germany".
 She was considered for the hand of Archduke Charles of Austria, who was a candidate for the throne of Spain and later became Holy Roman Emperor.
 Charles made official overtures to her in 1703, and the match was encouraged by King Frederick of Prussia.
 After some consideration, Caroline refused in 1704, as she would not convert from Lutheranism to Catholicism.
 Early in the following year, Queen Sophia Charlotte died on a visit to her native Hanover.
 Caroline was devastated, writing to Leibniz, "The calamity has overwhelmed me with grief and sickness, and it is only the hope that I may soon follow her that consoles me."

 In June 1705, Sophia Charlotte's nephew Prince George Augustus of Hanover visited the Ansbach court, supposedly incognito, to inspect Caroline, as his father the Elector did not want his son to enter into a loveless arranged marriage as he himself had.
 The nephew of three childless uncles, George Augustus was under pressure to marry and father an heir to prevent endangering the Hanoverian succession.
 He had heard reports of Caroline's "incomparable beauty and mental attributes".
 He immediately took a liking to her "good character" and the British envoy reported that George Augustus "would not think of anybody else after her".
 For her part, Caroline was not fooled by the prince's disguise, and found her suitor attractive.
 He was the heir apparent of his father's Electorate of Hanover and third-in-line to the English throne, then held by his distant cousin Queen Anne, after his grandmother Dowager Electress Sophia and his father the Elector.

 On 22 August 1705, Caroline arrived in Hanover for her wedding to George Augustus; they were married that evening in the palace chapel at Herrenhausen.
 By May of the following year, Caroline was pregnant, and her first child Prince Frederick was born on 20 January 1707.
 A few months after the birth, in July, Caroline fell seriously ill with smallpox followed by pneumonia.
 Her baby was kept away from her, but George Augustus remained devotedly at her side, catching the infection himself.
 They both survived.
 Over the next seven years, Caroline had three more children, Anne, Amelia, and Caroline, all of whom were born in Hanover.